Roasted Rack of Lamb with Plenty of Mint Is the Perfect Easter Dinner for a Crowd

 Main: Rack of Lamb with Mint and Capers

-Fresh mint pulls double duty here—it's first paired with lemon for the overnight marinade, then joins capers in the lively sauce that's slathered on the roasted lamb and served alongside.
+Fresh mint pulls double duty here—it's first paired with lemon for the overnight marinade, then joins capers in the lively sauce that's slathered on the roasted Rack of Lamb with Mint.

 Side: Leeks Mimosa with Toasted Hazelnuts

-Named for the way the grated egg mimics the yellow mimosa flower, this sophisticated side dish brings together sweet roasted leeks, buttery toasted hazelnuts, and an invigorating citrus vinaigrette.
+Named for the way the grated egg mimics the yellow mimosa flower, our sophisticated Leeks Mimosa with Toasted Hazelnuts brings together sweet roasted leeks, buttery toasted hazelnuts, and an invigorating citrus vinaigrette in one dazzling dish.

 Side: Spring Salad with Fava Beans

-Bring a bright touch to your seasonal meal with this delicate salad.
+Bring a bright touch to your seasonal meal with our delicate Spring Salad with Fava Beans.
 Ephemeral fresh fava beans play a starring role here, along with baby spinach, frisée, mint, and goat cheese.

 Side: Twice-Baked Potatoes with Greek Yogurt

-A ricer is key to the velvety texture of these elegant taters.
+A ricer is key to the velvety texture of our elegant Twice Baked Potatoes with Greek Yogurt.
 Use it to mash baked russets, then fold in tangy Greek yogurt in addition to the usual butter and cream and let the oven work its magic a second time.

 Dessert: Carrot Cheesecake with Marzipan Carrots

-Grated carrots and warm spices including nutmeg, cinnamon, and ginger amp up the rich cream cheese-based batter for this crowd-pleasing hybrid dessert.
-Marzipan shaped into "carrots" with real carrot fronds take the cake over the top.
+Grated carrots and warm spices including nutmeg, cinnamon, and ginger amp up the rich cream cheese-based batter for our crowd-pleasing hybrid Carrot Cheesecake with Marzipan Carrots.
+Marzipan shaped into "carrots" with real carrot fronds make this cake a real winner.